mipiace/HiPC_Word2Vec/README.md

 The C++ and CUDA implementations of **P**arallel **A**trraction-**R**epulsion based **Word2Vec** described in the paper titled, "Parallel Data-Local Training for Optimizing Word2Vec Embeddings for Word and Graph Embeddings".

+The data pre-processing and data loading parts of code are based on the pWord2Vec implementation from [Intel](https://github.com/IntelLabs/pWord2Vec).

 ## Dependencies
 - Intel Compiler (The C++ code is optimized on Intel CPUs)
 - CUDA Compiler (The CUDA code is optimized on NVIDIA Tesla P100 PCIE GPU)